Rukorio-Vanessa/Loan-Interview/README.md

-# Vanessa Loans - Loan Request Platform
+Vanessa Loans - Mini Loan Request Platform

 Welcome to **Vanessa Loans** — a simple Django-based backend API designed to handle user registrations and loan requests, including basic loan status management and integration with a credit scoring webhook.